ivy-llc/ivy/README.md

         return logits, probs
 ```

-After building your model in Ivy, you can set your favourite framework
+After building your model in Ivy, you can set your favorite framework
 as the backend to use its operations under the hood!

 ``` python